SANHAJIFX/tia-portal-docs/README.md

 # TIA Portal Documentation

-This repository contains documentation and resources for TIA Portal projects.
+This repository serves as a centralized location for TIA Portal documentation and resources.
+It provides a structured way to organize and access various documentation related to TIA Portal projects.

+## Repository Purpose

+- To maintain consistent documentation for TIA Portal projects
+- To provide easy access to documentation for team members
+- To version control documentation alongside code
+- To establish documentation standards for TIA Portal projects

 ## Structure